Introduction

 key_type string |

 Key type ("rsa" or "ecdsa") to use for this order.
 Changing this field automatically resets the order's csr field to null.
 If the order is unmanaged, you must generate a new private key of the correct type and provide a new CSR for the new key.
 If the order is managed, sslmate-agent does this for you.
-Defaults to "rsa". |
+If you omit the key_type field but include csr, key_type will default to the type of the CSR's key.
+Otherwise, the default is "rsa". |

 csr string or null |

 The DER-encoded PKCS#10 certificate signing request (CSR) for the key you want to certify, transmitted as base64 with no line breaks.
 Only specify this field if the order is unmanaged.
 If the order is managed, omit this field and let sslmate-agent generate the CSR for you.
-The CSR's common name must contain the order's first DNS name, and the CSR's subject alternative name (SAN) extension must contain all the order's DNS names (including the first).
+Different product types have their own requirements for the CSR.
 See the CSR Requirements section for details. |

 revision integer |

-A positive, non-zero integer which increases every time this order is modified.
-This field is read-only and is set by SSLMate.
+to the This field is read-only and is set by SSLMate.
 Read-only |

 current_cert object or null |